zatcham/tscipherlib/README.md

 cencode(text,key)
 This expects a string (text) and an integer (key), and will output an integer array with the encrypted characters in it.

+cencodeh(text,key)
+This expects a string (text) and an integer (key), and will output a hexadecimal string with the encrypted characters in it.

 cscramble(iterate,key)
 This is used internally by the cencode and cdecode functions